 Of course, this is true in case you have not stayed overnight in Gulmarg or Pahalgam or Sonamarg on previous nights of your tour.
 Undertaking this journey in a single day may certainly kill the joy of the journey.

 Three Day Journey on Srinagar – Leh Highway

 Srinagar – Kargil/Drass (Day 1) and Kargil/Drass – Lamayuru/Alchi (Day 2) and Lamayuru/Alchi – Leh (Day 3)

-Very few people follow this option due to lack of time and to save money.
-If these two things have no place for consideration at your grounds then I will say just go with it and you will make your journey on Srinagar – Leh Highway much more than a memorable experience :).
-I guess the comparison of night halts (Drass/Kargil) is already done in first option, so opt as per your taste.
+Very few people follow this option due to a lack of time and to save money.
+If these two things have no place for consideration at your grounds, then I will say go with it, and you will make your journey on Srinagar – Leh Highway much more than a memorable experience :).
+The comparison of night halts (Drass/Kargil) is made in the first option, so opt as per your taste.

 Staying one night at Alchi, which is lower in altitude than Leh, also make sure that your body is much more acclimatized to the altitude of Leh and you enjoy a lot better conditions once you reach Leh after a stay at Kargil and Alchi on previous nights.